Lemorra/Verilog/README.md

 # Verilog
 This repository contains verilog codes that I wrote to brush up my verilog skill.
-- First I will work on Flops and Latches,
+- First I workded on Flops and Latches,
-- Then I will work on counters
+- Currently I am working on counters
-- Later on other miscellanous components
+- Later I'm thinking of other miscellanous components